Actuator Configuration and Testing

 # Bidirectional Motors

-Some vehicles may use bidirectional motors (i.e. motor spins in direction 1 for lower output range and in direction 2 for the upper half).
-For example, ground vehicles that want to move forwards and backwards, or VTOL vehicles that have pusher motors that go in either direction.
+Some vehicles may use bidirectional motors (i.e. motors that support spinning in both directions).
+For example, ground vehicles that want to move forwards and backwards, or VTOL vehicles that have pusher motors that can turn in either direction.

 If bidiectional motors are used, make sure to select the Reversible checkbox for those motors (the checkbox is displayed as an "advanced" option).

 Note that you will need to also ensure that the ESC associated with bidirectional motors is configured appropriately (e.g. 3D mode enabled for DShot ESCs, which can be achieved via DShot commands).

 The control surfaces section of the geometry panel lets you set the number and types of control surfaces that are present on the vehicle.
 You may also need to set trim and slew rate values in some cases.
 More advanced users can also configure the roll scale, yaw scale, and pitch scale (generally the defaults are acceptable, and this is not needed).